-From Tolls we drive to Fladnitz and then it goes next to this river downstream to the Danube.
-On a hill we can see the layout of Benedictine monastery Göttweig, If you are traveling with an e-bike, you could take the detour uphill to enjoy this view.
+From Tolls from we drive to the Fladnitz and then it goes next to this river downstream to the Danube.
+On a hill we can see the system from Benedictine monastery Göttweig, If you are traveling with an e-bike, you could take the detour uphill to enjoy this view.

 On the Danube Cycle Path in the beautiful Danube Baden

 Past beautiful bathing beaches and forests, we follow the bike path to the Traisen.
 We cross it and drive back to the Danube bank.

 Interesting old towns of Krems and Stein

 You can also start this 6th stage from Krems / Stein.
 Up to Tulln it is a leisurely day tour through meadow landscapes in Tullner basin.

 Krems and Stein an der Donau are part of the Wachau World Heritage Site.
 The Wachau ends here.
 There are two parts of the city that are worth seeing, and the old towns are almost completely preserved, even in stone.
 The 15th / 16th Century was the time of the economic climax of the former Danube trading city.
 The Danube trade shaped Stein for centuries as a trading center.
 Among other things, stone had a monopoly as a salt defeat.
 In 1401/02 a quarter of the total export of wine was loaded via Stein an der Donau.

 In 1614, Capuchin monks founded this between Stein and Krems Monastery "And".